ibpdas/valueline/README.md

 ## 1. What the model solves

 Public sector organisations often operate in complex, federated or multi team environments where no single entity controls the full data value chain.
-As a result, leaders struggle to see how foundational work translates into maturity, behaviour change or public value.
+As a result, it is difficult to show how foundational work translates into maturity, behaviour change or public value.

 The underlying issue is **attribution**.

-> Data teams build the conditions for value, but outcomes depend on how the wider system adopts and uses them.
-When that link isn’t clear, progress becomes hard to show and organisations unintentionally waste effort, repeat work and miss chances to create real impact from data.
+Data teams create the conditions for value, but outcomes depend on whether the wider system adopts and uses them.
+When the link is unclear, leaders face an additional challenge: balancing the pressure for visible quick wins with the need to fix long-term foundations for sustainable impact.

+Without clarity on how value flows, organisations unintentionally waste effort, duplicate work and miss opportunities for real impact.

 **ValueLine** solves this by breaking the journey into three causal levels.
 Each moves at a different pace and is influenced by different decisions and actors.